 2.0 Construction Requirements.

 2.1 System G. System G shall be in accordance with Sec 1081.
-Surface preparation of the existing steel shall be in accordance with Sec 1081 for Recoating of Structural Steel (System G, H or I) with organic zinc primer.
+Surface preparation of the existing steel shall be in accordance with Sec 1081 for Recoating of Structural Steel (System G, H or I) with organic zinc primer or Sec 1081 for Overcoating of Structural Steel.
 The color of the field coats shall be Gray (Federal Standard #26373).

 2.2 Coating Limits.
 All existing structural steel shall be recoated with System G.